WISN (AM)

 WISN (1130 kHz) is a commercial AM radio station in Milwaukee, Wisconsin.
-It broadcasts a conservative talk radio format and is owned by iHeartMedia, Inc. The studios are on Howard Avenue in the Milwaukee suburb of Greenfield.
+It broadcasts a news/talk radio format and is owned by iHeartMedia, Inc. The studios are on Howard Avenue in the Milwaukee suburb of Greenfield.

 By day, WISN runs the maximum power for commercial AM stations, 50,000 watts.
-But to protect other stations on 1130 AM, a clear channel frequency, it reduces power at night to 10,000 watts and uses a directional antenna at all times.
+To protect other stations on 1130 AM, a clear channel frequency, it reduces power at night to 10,000 watts and uses a directional antenna at all times.
 Its nine-tower array is located at 21423 Bennett Road in Dover, off U.S. Route 41.
-WISN is also heard on the HD 2 digital subchannel of sister station WRNW 97.3 FM.
+WISN is also heard on the HD 2 digital subchannel of sister station WRNW (97.3 FM).